 The next few months are going to be busy with multiple food related trips.
 Never in a million did I think I would be writing about grief.
 Never in a million did I ever think that writing about grief would bring me so many other opportunities.
 Through the final days of summer and throughout the fall I hope to be able to share each and every travel experience with you.
+For today, we are traveling Bucks County Pennsylvania.

 Bucks County has plenty to offer for the nature lover as well as the shopper.
 Strolling along the river or a walk through the 60 shops of Peddler’s Village is a real treat.
 There is something for everyone here from trendy clothing and well-made toys to upscale spirits and wines distilled right here in PA.
 Naturally, I gravitated to the kitchen wares store and spice shop, but was pleasantly surprised to stop in the Soap Opera where I was finally able to find the elusive eucalyptus soap I had been searching for.